jumidev/terrabuddy/tests/README.md

       - ~~no tfstate~~
       - ~~no such branch~~
 - ~~clean azure storage tests, delete all tfstates~~
-- tfstate_inputs, add support for blocks.
+- component_inputs, add support for blocks.
       e.g. in network_security_group, inputs

 - add exitcodes in custom exceptions intbcore, catch them in tb